With 60 Killed In Gaza, U.N. Rights Commissioner Criticizes Israel

 Lethal force, he said, should only be a measure of last resort.

-The violence exploded on Monday, as Israel celebrated the U.S. move of its embassy to Jerusalem – a city that's claimed by both Israelis and Palestinians, and whose status has long been regarded by America's biggest allies as an issue best resolved in multilateral peace talks.
-The U.S. has formally recognized Jerusalem as Israel's capital – another step it had long avoided taking.
+The violence exploded Monday, as Israel celebrated the U.S. moving its embassy to Jerusalem, a city that is claimed by both Israelis and Palestinians, and the status of which has long been regarded by America's biggest allies as an issue best resolved in multilateral peace talks.
+The U.S. has formally recognized Jerusalem as Israel's capital — another step it had long avoided taking.

-At least 40,000 Palestinians gathered to protest, according to an estimate from the Israel Defense Forces – which says "Hamas is coercing Gazans to risk their lives."
-More protests are expected on Tuesday.
+At least 40,000 Palestinians gathered to protest, according to an estimate from the Israel Defense Forces, which says, "Hamas is coercing Gazans to risk their lives."
+More protests are expected Tuesday.

 The military dropped leaflets in the area, telling people to stay away from the security fence on the eastern half of the Gaza Strip.
 The Defense Forces have accused Iran of giving $100 to people who will approach and attempt to harm the Gaza barrier.

 Israeli forces responded to the large gatherings at or near the fence with tear gas, plastic bullets and live ammunition.
-Protesters were seen throwing Molotov cocktails, flying kites that had flaming devices attached, and hurling stones.
+Protesters were seen throwing Molotov cocktails, flying kites with flaming devices attached and hurling stones.
 The military also said it killed three Palestinians who had been trying to plant an explosive along the fence.

-In addition to their anger over the controversial embassy move, Palestinians also demonstrated in anticipation of today's commemoration of the day they call Nakba – Catastrophe – because the creation of Israel 70 years ago turned more than 700,000 Palestinians into refugees.
+In addition to their anger over the controversial embassy move, Palestinians also demonstrated in anticipation of Tuesday's commemoration of the day they call Nakba, or day of catastrophe, when the creation of Israel 70 years ago turned more than 700,000 Palestinians into refugees.

 The confluence of events led to split-screen coverage of Monday's embassy unveiling, with U.S. guests led by President Trump's daughter and son-in-law, Ivanka Trump and Jared Kushner, smiling and celebrating inside the embassy as, along the Gaza border, black smoke billowed from burning tires and gunshots rang out in what an IDF spokesperson called a day of "unprecedented violence."

-One day later, the first Palestinian funerals have been held, and Gaza's medical facilities are stretched to their limit, having coped with 2,771 injuries.
+One day later, the first Palestinian funerals have been held and Gaza's medical facilities are stretched to their limit, having coped with 2,771 injuries.
 Of that number, 1,359 wounds were from live bullets, the Gaza Health Ministry said.

 The violence capped weeks of protests by Palestinians, who began demonstrating against Israel's blockade of Gaza back in March.